 Another option is to use Aso Station as a base and take a train and bus, but this is less efficient and may be difficult to deal with in the event of delays due to bad weather or other reasons.

-Express buses operate from Kumamoto City and Aso Kumamoto Airport to Oita Prefecture (Oita, Beppu, Yufuin) and other areas in eastern Kyushu.
-If you use those, you can enjoy the magnificent scenery of Aso while traveling, so this method is also recommended.
+Express buses run from Kumamoto City and Aso Kumamoto Airport to eastern Kyushu such as Oita Prefecture (Oita, Beppu, Yufuin).
+If you use them, you can move while enjoying the magnificent scenery of Aso.

 Kikuchi Gorge